Highway Maintenance Manager - CIHT Member

 DID YOU KNOW?
 Highway maintenance managers are given local areas to work on – they don’t have to look after the whole of the UK.
 You’ll never have a dull moment, though.
 CIHT member Rowland Gordon, highway network maintenance manager describes how in Croydon alone you’d be responsible for 724km of carriageway, 56 highway structures and around 35,000 drainage and soakaway assets .
 With this kind of local inside knowledge you’ll see the built environment in a whole new way!

-How to become a Highway Maintenance Manager
+So tell me more about how to be a Highway Maintenance Manager